Yet the other side of the story I’ve never told is the story

 down from Boston.
 Friends old and new, some who knew my mother and some who didn’t.

-Memories of happened while we waited to see how that story was going to end, (the
+Memories of what happened while we waited to see how that story was going to end, (the

 one that would tell whether my mother was going to live or die), appear and